 Our Resident Artists Programme offers support and opportunities for emerging artists aged 18-25 to transition from our Creative Programme into the creative industries.

-Our Resident Artists work across many art forms, including Circus and Cabaret, Performing Arts, Music and Radio, reflecting the Roundhouse’s artistic programme.
+Our Resident Artists work across many art forms, including Music, Circus and Cabaret and Performing Arts reflecting the Roundhouse’s artistic programme.

 There’s no way I would have had as many opportunities without the Roundhouse – they recognise talent and really support it.